qntm/t-a-i/README.md

 ### tai.oneToOne

-These conversions treat the relationship between TAI and Unix as one-to-one.
-An instant in TAI corresponds to 1 instant in Unix time.
+These conversions treat the relationship between Unix and TAI as one-to-one.
+An instant in Unix time corresponds to 1 instant in TAI.
+During an inserted leap second, Unix time **stalls for one second**.

 #### tai.oneToOne.unixToAtomicPicos(unix: number): BigInt

 Convert a number of Unix milliseconds to a number of TAI picoseconds.
-If the Unix time falls on an inserted leap second, it corresponds to *two* TAI instants, so we return the later ("canonical") of the two.
 If the Unix time falls on a removed leap second, or prior to the beginning of TAI, we throw an exception.

 ```javascript
 const unix = -157_766_399_910